Five Thousand Kilometres Through France

 More about the Young TE Lawrence

-Known to his family as Ned, Thomas Edward Lawrence was born in 1888 as the second of five sons.
-As a boy in Oxford he was a keen collector of pottery (later he would become an archaeologist), which he gave to the Ashmolean Museum, and brass rubbings (tracing the etchings on stone and brass plates in churches).
-In an age of electronic games, this might seem an odd pursuit for a teenage boy, but it was a popular activity at the time.
+Known to his family as Ned, Thomas Edward Lawrence was born in 1888, the second of five sons.
+As a boy in Oxford he was a keen collector of pottery (as a young man he became an archaeologist) and brass rubbings - catching the words and images of brass memorial plates and stone graves with tracing paper - to hang on his bedroom wall.
+In our age of electronic games, this seems an odd pursuit for a teenage boy, but it was a popular activity at the time.

-TE Lawrence was a small man at 5’ 5”, but he had freakish physical endurance, which he developed as he became a young man.
-He loved to push himself, and increased the distance in his cycle journeys, talking of feeling good after riding hard on very little food.
-As a university student he enjoyed testing himself in other ways and there are stories of him going without food and sleep.
-One friend remembered him with a manic glint in his eye firing a blank pistol out of the window after staying awake for more than 40 hours.
-Lawrence’s 2500-mile cycle journey around France in 1908 was exceptional, and his trip through the Middle East, 1000 miles in 40 degree heat on extremely rough roads in Syria, was an extraordinary achievement.
-Again he was contrary and individualist.
+TE Lawrence was a small man at 5’ 5”, but he had freakish physical endurance, which he developed as a youth and a young man.
+He loved to push himself on his cycle journeys, talking of feeling good after riding hard on very little food.
+As a university student he enjoyed testing himself in other ways and there are stories of him intentionally going without food and sleep.
+One friend remembered him with a manic glint in his eye firing a blank pistol out of the window of his college rooms after staying awake for more than 40 hours.
+Lawrence’s 2500-mile cycle journey around France in 1908 was exceptional, and his trip through the Middle East, 1000 miles in 40 degree heat on extremely rough roads in Syria, was an extraordinary physical achievement.
+Again he was contrary and individualistic.
 Where most students spend most of their time in the library, these journeys were in pursuit of research for his undergraduate thesis into medieval castles.

 A vital feature in the young Lawrence’s upbringing is the fact his parents never married.
 His father, Thomas Chapman, an aristocrat from Northern Ireland, was already married with a family when he fell in love with Lawrence’s mother, the family governess Sarah Junner (who interestingly herself had been born illegitimate - the name Lawrence apparently derives from her likely father).
-Chapman’s wife refused to divorce him or to move from the family home, and so the couple moved away and were never able to marry.
+Chapman’s wife refused to divorce him or to move from the family home, and so he and Sarah Junner moved away.
+They were never able to marry.

 It is hard to appreciate nowadays how much difference this illegitimacy made to the Lawrence family as their five sons grew up.
-Had the truth become known, they would have been socially outcast.
-So the couple kept a low profile and kept moving: to Wales (where TE Lawrence was born), to Scotland, to Dinard in France and to the New Forest.
+Had the truth been known, they would have been socially outcast.
+So the family kept a low profile and kept moving: to Wales (where TE Lawrence was born), to Scotland, to Dinard in France and to the New Forest.
 Eventually, when it became necessary to educate their five sons, they moved to Oxford.
-They were provided with a small living by his father’s estate in Northern Ireland.
+The family were provided with a small living by Thomas Chapman’s estate in Northern Ireland.

-Lawrence’s father was a remoter figure and yet he gave the young Ned several habits he kept well on into life – cycling and photography being the most relevant to this project.
+Lawrence’s father was a remoter figure and yet he pased on several interests that the young TE Lawrence adopted – cycling and photography being the most relevant to this project.
 The knowledge of his father’s drunkenness also led Lawrence to being a teetotaller.

 In short, TE Lawrence was an extremely clever young man.
-He enjoyed a bit of gossip and liked to be provocative, but he could be empathetic when it suited him as well as charismatic and inspirational, as he later showed in the Arab Revolt (where, while part of the military, he was largely outside the immediate control of the British establishment).
-And of course the exceptional physical endurance he built up as a young man enabled him to earn the respect of the Arabs he called to rebellion against the Ottoman Empire.
+He enjoyed a bit of gossip and liked to be provocative; he could be empathetic when it suited him, as well as charismatic and inspirational, as he later showed in the Arab Revolt (where, while part of the military, he was largely outside the immediate control of the British establishment).
+And of course the exceptional physical endurance he built up as a young man enabled him to earn the respect of the Arabs he called them to rebel against the Ottoman Empire.